sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 my_char = 'π': Unicode U+03C0 (category Ll: Letter, lowercase)
 ```

-This is telling us the Unicode representation for $\pi$.
-If we perform a Google Search, we can see that in fact, `U+03C0` is the Unicode representation of $\pi$.
+This tells us the Unicode representation for $\pi$.
+If we perform a Google Search, we can see that, in fact, `U+03C0` is the Unicode representation of $\pi$.

 Unicode characters can also be represented numerically.
 We can convert a `Char` object to its `Int` representation: